The Coming Back Out Ball is a spectacular social event celebrating Lesbian, Gay, Bisexual, Trans and Gender Diverse and Intersex elders.

-In Australia, these elders have lived through a period when being LGBTI could result in imprisonment, enforced medical ‘cures’, loss of employment and rejection by family and friends.
-For this generation, the first to fight for equality, impending old age may mean going back into the closet, or the risk of being deprived companionship or quality care when they need it most.
+In Australia, these elders have lived through a time when being LGBTI+ could result in imprisonment, enforced medical ‘cures’, loss of employment and rejection by family and friends.
+For many, impending old age has meant some elders are going back into the closet, for fear of being deprived of companionship and quality care when they need it most.

-The Coming Back Out Ball is created by All The Queens Men and presented as a premiere event of the Victorian Seniors Festival in association with the 3rd National LGBTI Ageing and Aged Care Conference.
-Supported by the Australian Government through the Australia Council, its arts funding and advisory body, City of Melbourne, The Margaret Lawrence Bequest and Victorian State Government.
+Presented as a premiere event of the 2017 Victorian Seniors Festival in association with the 3rd National LGBTI+ Ageing and Aged Care Conference (Val’s LGBTI Ageing and Aged Care).
+Funded by the Australian Government through the Australia Council, its arts funding and advisory body, City of Melbourne, Margaret Lawrence Bequest and Victorian State Government.
+Supported by Australian Gay and Lesbian Archives, Showtech Australia, Sofitel Hotels and Resorts, The Big Anxiety Festival, Priceline Pharmacy, UBER.
+Victoria Whitelaw Beautiful Flowers.
 Auspiced by Auspicious Arts Projects and Victorian AIDS Council.